NBISweden/NBIS-support-framework/pipelines/README.md

 [**RNA-seq**][sf-rnaseq] \
-This is a standard RNA-seq pipeline written in snakemake, which includes quality controls of raw reads, alignment of reads and quality controls of the aligned reads.
+This is a standard RNA-seq pipeline written in snakemake, which includes alignment, gene counting and quality controls using well-characterised and common RNA-seq software packages.

 [*(back to project home directory)*][sf-home]